Concepts

 The 5-50 Rule

 The top 5 selling ASINs should get min.
 50% ad spend.
-This is one of the most underutilized Amazon PPC strategies that helps increase brand awareness.
-Top-selling ASINs not only have the best ACOS (Advertising Cost of Sales) but also help rank products at the top of search results.
+This is a very underutilized Amazon PPC strategy that helps increase brand awareness.
+Top-selling ASINs not only have the best ACoS (Advertising Cost of Sales) but also help rank products at the top of search results.
 They help attract potential customers.
-Thus, the higher the spend on top-selling ASINs, the better the ACOS and the higher your total sales.
+Thus, the higher the spend on top-selling ASINs, the better the ACoS and the higher your total sales.

-In the below image, you can see 2 cases.
-Case 1 is when the advertiser is spending the same amount of ad $ on top, medium, and bottom-selling ASINs.
-Case 2 is when they spend 46% of ad spend on top-selling ASINs and only 20% on bottom-selling ASINs.
+The image below depicts two cases.
+Case 1 involves the advertiser spending the same amount of ad spend on top, medium, and bottom-selling ASINs.
+Case 2 involves the advertiser devoting 46% of ad spend on top-selling ASINs and only 20% on bottom-selling ASINs.

 Equal spend on ASIN types vs. Higher spend on top-selling ASINs